onechiporenko/lair/README.md

 // {id: '1', name: 'Ravens'}
 ```

 Here we have two options called `depth` and `ignoreRelared`.
 First one determines how deeply Lair should go to get data for needed record.
-Second one determines what factories should be ignored while Lair combines data for needed record. **Important** `ignoreRelated` contains a list for factory names and not attribute names!
+Second one determines what factories should be ignored while Lair combines data for needed record. **Important** `ignoreRelated` contains a list of factory names and not attribute names!
 Both `depth` and `ignoreRelated` may be used together.

 This options are very useful for cases with a lot of related records that may cause performance issues when Lair will collect them from internal store.